Pherokung/Negative-Filter-Extension/README.md

 # What does this Chrome Extension do
-Blur the Negative tweets (Only Thai words)
+Blur the Negative tweets on Twitter (Only Thai words)

 # Getting Started